 Meet Julie, the Life Skills Lady and mother of Alex

-If you’re anything like I am, you’re thinking about your child’s adulthood and how you can optimize their abilities to to prepare them for a meaningful, happy and productive adult life.
-It all starts with your child’s Individualized Education Program (IEP) and your understanding of life skills.
+Hi, I’m Julie Swanson.
+If you’re anything like I am, you’re thinking about your child’s adulthood (yes, even if your child is very young) and how you can optimize their abilities and prepare them for a meaningful, happy and productive adult life.

 What are Adaptive Skills?